Martian01/openTeamOneServer/README.md

 ## Server Deployment

-There is a number of options for the deployment of SpringBoot applications.
+There is a number of options for the deployment of Spring Boot applications.
 Read about them in the blog article [Deploying Spring Boot Applications](https://spring.io/blog/2014/03/07/deploying-spring-boot-applications).

-One of the most simple deployment options is to build a JAR file that can be executed anywhere.
+One of the most simple deployment option is to build a JAR file that can be executed anywhere.
 You simply call the Maven wrapper in the project root directory like this:

 	$ ./mvnw package